openlab-openos/openverse-snap/packages/snap/README.md

 ## Using the snap

-The production snap is available as Snap ID `npm:@readme916/openverse-snap`.
+The production snap is available as Snap ID `npm:openverse-snap`.

 The locally started snap is available as Snap ID `local:http://localhost:8080`.